My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Related Work

 Given the expediency of including diverse value perspectives it is also necessary to research which sociodemographic and AI related characteristics are related to the development of different perceptions.
 Empirical studies have found that perceptions of AI (incl. moral trade-offs and value preferences) can vary with respect to gender, age, educational level, income and self-reported knowledge \cite{carradore_peoples_2022, fietta_dissociation_2022, ikkatai_octagon_2022, kieslich_ever_2023, zhang_artificial_2019, kieslich_artificial_2022, masso_basic_2023}.
 More specifically, men, more highly educated, younger, and having a higher income are attributes associated with a more positive view on AI – or, in short, perceptions of AI are more optimistic among those groups in the population, who are expected to profit the most from the technology.
 On the other hand, that does not imply that their counterparts are critical towards AI.
 Survey studies also showed that especially those groups who might be most affected by negative impacts of technology (e.g., people with low income; ethnic minority groups) are the ones who most likely do not engage with AI at all \cite{bao_whose_2022, kieslich_artificial_2022, kieslich_ever_2023}.
-As a result these groups are seldom heard in the discourse about social consequences of AI.
+The low level of awareness of ethical AI issues among vulnerable groups, coupled with an already difficult structural access to public participation, means that these groups are rarely heard in the discourse on the social consequences of AI.